 I’ve been surprised at how often my two-year old research continues to provide some sort of service.
 Recently, one or two Empty Nesters have popped by to read, so I thought I would update those findings specifically for the 50+ crowd, pull together whatever I could find on the web, and add a few thoughts of my own.

-I’m no longer contemplating Empty Nest.
+I have a vested interest; I’m no longer contemplating Empty Nest.
 I’m there.

 Unsettled at Empty Nest

-Single at Empty Nest?
+If you’re single at Empty Nest?

 I’m… struggling to feel comfortable with this next life chapter without my children… I feel so unsettled and torn.

-Adding to this Empty Nester’s understandable indecision?
+What is adding to this Empty Nester’s understandable indecision?

 Young adult children spread across the US, and a strong desire to live her own life more fully, having survived a bout of cancer.